 As part of the performance improvement process, specify your expectations in the areas where the staff member needs to improve.
-Expectations are different from job duties; do not pull these expectations from the employee's job description.
-Instead, as noted by Winston-Salem State University, "the basis of an effective performance plan is developing and communicating clearly defined performance expectations to assist the staff member in understanding how the duties and responsibilities should be performed.
-Performance expectations should focus on end results, not just activities."
-[Read related article: Setting Clear Expectations for Employees]
+Expectations are different from job duties; do not pull these expectations from the employee’s job description.
+Focus on the end results of an employee’s behavior or actions, not just the activities they perform.
+This can give the employee a clearer understanding of what your expectations are and why.

 Step 5: Offer resources.

 Expecting workers to improve on their own is not always realistic, especially if they have been struggling for a while and clearly aren’t sure where to turn for help.
 Offering resources can put a positive spin on the performance improvement discussion and give employees a way to succeed.
 Here are some examples of resources you could include in the performance improvement plan:

 A defined timeline can help team members achieve their goals in a reasonable time frame and track their progress.
 A typical timeline for performance improvement is 30, 60 or 90 days.
 Your timeline should provide structure and offer realistic, achievable goals.